d-vova/vs-bond/README.md

   - used the collection to create users
   - retrieved all users after creation
   - displayed retrieved users or a potential error
-  - and set a one second timeout for the whole process
+  - set a one second timeout for the whole process
+  - and finally disconnect

 License